top of page

 You've tried...

-deep breathing, positive affirmations, and telling yourself you’re “fine” – but your head and your body don’t seem to be on the same page.
+deep breathing, positive affirmations, and telling yourself you’re “fine”.
+But your head and your body don’t seem to be on the same page.

 Anxiety is a normal feeling that we all have.

 Some amount of anxiety is actually helpful when it comes to performing at your best.
 It gives you energy and motivation to do well.
-If you didn’t have ANY anxiety, you probably wouldn’t have gotten to this point in your career.
+If you didn’t have ANY anxiety, you wouldn’t have gotten to this point in your career.

 But if you are feeling too much anxiety, your performance can suffer.